 Obligatory Love (also conditional) is most often found within the family dynamic.
 “I have to love you because…” I remember as a kid, fighting with a sibling or cousin and the onsite adult making us both apologize saying, “Y’all are family, you gotta love each other!”
 So I’d say sorry because I was told to, I’d forgive, or at least act like it, because I was told to...but I wouldn’t always mean it.
 The power of love is hugely lessened when it’s a requirement under a condition.
 Love can’t be demanded, the value of love is solely in the purity(intent) of its offering.
 Love is a gift.

 Lastly, Conditioned Love, the how we offer love when we do decide to give it.
-Because we all have ego, the judgement of ourselves, that shapes how we offer love.
+Because we all have an ego, the judgment of ourselves, that shapes how we offer love.
 We offer it based on what we believe will be approved by the recipient.
-By tailoring our love we taint the purity of the offering in turn tainting the purity of the response we receive.
-Through the work of learning to love ourselves AS ourselves, we insure the responses we get are authentic.
+By tailoring our love we taint the purity of the offering, in turn tainting the purity of the response we receive.
+Through the work of learning to love ourselves AS ourselves, we ensure the responses we get are authentic.
 (This does not guarantee everyone who is attracted to authentic showings of love will be good people; show/be love anyway.)

 The way to learn to love yourself as yourself is to be yourself.
 Some (even many) won’t like it but quite frankly, fuck’em.
 What you lose in the conditional approval of some, you gain in authentic interaction and connection with all.